dox-op/ai-persistency-layer/INSTALL.md

 | Claude | `ANTHROPIC_API_KEY` | `~/.config/claude/credentials`, `~/.claude/credentials` |
 | Gemini | `GOOGLE_API_KEY`, `GEMINI_API_KEY` | `~/.config/gemini/credentials`, `~/.gemini/credentials` |

 If none of the variables or files are found, the CLI exits with code `4` so that authentication can be completed safely.
+If the CLI for your agent is already logged in (for example via `claude login`), the credential file it generates counts as authentication—no extra environment variables are required.

 Example (Codex):